World’s Best Lasagna Recipe (Made Easy with Sweet Italian sausage)

 Tips for best results:

-• Reserve some of the fat for the sauce: After browning the meat, leave some of the fat in the skillet; don’t remove all of it.
-The fat adds flavor and gives the sauce a nice silky consistency.
+• Reserve some of that fat: When you drain the fat, leave a little in the skillet.
+A hint of fat adds flavor and gives your sauce a nice, silky consistency.

 Serving suggestions:

-• Tossed salad: Tossed salad is another common side dish people love to serve alongside Lasagna.
-It’s refreshing and tastes amazing with Italian dressing.
-Olive Garden even serves salad as a lasagna side dish.
-Lol!
+• Tossed salad: A fresh tossed salad is a perfect side dish to serve with lasagna.
+It is refreshing and tastes amazing with a good Italian dressing.

-• Fried Chicken: Now, it may sound crazy, but I’ve seen people serve Lasagna alongside some crispy fried chicken or even pork chops.
-It’s a bit of a Southern thing, but it works.
+• Fried chicken: It might sound odd, but I have seen people serve lasagna with a side of crispy fried chicken or pork chops.
+It’s more of a Southern thing, but trust me, it works.

 Storage and reheating

-• How to freeze it: If I want to store it away for a few weeks or months, I wrap it in a ziploc bag and set it in the freezer.
+• How to freeze it: If I want to store it for days or weeks, I place it in a Ziploc bag.
+Make sure it’s sealed tightly to prevent freezer burn, then set it in the freezer.

 Frequently Asked Questions

-• How long does Lasagna last?
-I try to finish it off within four days, but it can last for up to a week before it loses its integrity.
-In the freezer, it can last for up to 6 months as long as it’s sealed properly.
+• How long does lasagna last?
+I try to finish it within four days, but it can last up to a week in the fridge.
+In the freezer, it stays good for up to 3 months if properly sealed.

 The Best Lasagna Recipe In The World (Made Easy)